Courses in Paris Schools

 Colonial Representations (HiF); Utopia and Dystopia (HiF); The Voice of the People in 19th Century literature (SN); Women and Science Literature (HiF); The Artificial Man (SN); Francophone African Literature (SN); Francophone Women’s Novel (SN); Freedom and Colonization in 18th-Century French Literature (SN); Revolution in 19th-Century French Literature; Writing the City in 19th- and 20th-Century French Literature (SN); The Fantastic in 19th Century Poetry and the Short Story (SN); Picturing Paris (SN); Literature, Politics, Philosophy (SN); Ancient Mythology: Jason and the Golden Fleece (SN); The Myth of Pygmalion (SN); Violence in Literature (SN); Historical Novel: The Renaissance (SN); Prostitution in 19th-Century French Literature (SN); Quebec Literature (SN); Various single author seminars (SN): Honoré de Balzac, Emile Zola, Marguerite Duras

-Note: Only students who have received college credit in the language can enroll in language courses.
-The list below represents languages available, not necessarily taken recently
+Note: Only students who have received college credit and have a minimum of B1/intermediate level in the language can enroll in language courses.
+The list below represents languages available, not necessarily taken recently.

 Arabic (IMA, UP3); Chinese (UP7); German (UP3, UP7); Iranian (UP3); Italian (CCI); Japanese; Latin (ICP, UP3); Romanian (UP3).